Profile picture of M.Hassan Nadeem

 Adelie: Continuous Address Space Layout Re-randomization for Linux Drivers

-Adelie, our kernel defense mechanism, overcomes KASLR limitations, increases KASLR entropy, and makes successful ROP attacks on the Linux kernel much harder to achieve.
-First, Adelie enables the position-independent code (PIC) model so that the kernel and its modules can be placed anywhere in the 64-bit virtual address space, at any distance apart from each other.
-Second, Adelie implements stack re-randomization and address encryption on modules.
-Finally, Adelie enables efficient continuous KASLR for modules by using the PIC model to make it (almost) impossible to inject ROP gadgets through these modules regardless of gadget’s origin.
+Adelie overcomes KASLR limitations, increases KASLR entropy, and makes successful ROP attacks on the Linux kernel much harder to achieve.
+Enables position-independent code (PIC) model so that the kernel and its modules can be placed anywhere in the 64-bit virtual address space, implements stack re-randomization and address encryption, and enables efficient continuous KASLR for modules.

 Linux Kernel Module Continuous Address Space Re-Randomization